-But after years of working with people through injury recovery and muscle stiffness, I’ve seen the same mistakes repeated: too much product on broken skin, heating pads applied over a balm, or camphor used like a treatment rather than the comfort aid it actually is.
+After years of programming recovery for clients coming back from strains, overuse injuries, and post-surgical rehab, I’ve seen the same mistakes repeated: too much product on broken skin, heating pads layered over a freshly applied balm, or camphor used as though it were a treatment rather than the comfort aid it actually is.

 What Camphor Is and Where It Comes From

 You will find camphor in chest rubs, muscle balms, pain creams, ointments, patches, camphor oil, and vapor products.
-Each of these forms has a different concentration and risk profile.
+Each form has a different concentration and risk profile.
 A properly labeled OTC topical rub is not the same thing as a loose camphor block or a concentrated essential oil, and treating them interchangeably is where most misuse starts.

 The form matters as much as the ingredient.
-Using multiple camphor products at the same time, or combining them with heat, significantly raises irritation and toxicity risk.
+Using multiple camphor products simultaneously, or combining them with heat, significantly increases the risk of irritation and toxicity.

 How Camphor Actually Works on the Body